How to build an effective team

 3. Strengthen communication

 It’s also important to be aware of what your non-verbal communication is saying by focusing on body language.
-Non-verbal cues such as eye-rolling, folded arms, or even subtle scowling (which many of us are unaware we do) can send signals to teammates that their contributions are being judged or not valued.
+Non-verbal cues such as eye-rolling, folded arms, or even subtle scowling (which many of us are unaware we do) can signal to teammates that their contributions are being judged or not valued.
 Try using open body language and giving your full attention by not using your phone or laptop during conversations.
 These simple (and often missed) gestures can rapidly build trust in a team.

 Building effective teams is an ongoing process